maxpenner/DECT-NR-Plus-SDR/README.md

 The key takeaways are:

-1. The radio layer uses a single RX ring buffer of type [buffer_rx_t](lib/include/dectnrp/radio/buffer_rx.hpp) to distribute IQ samples to all workers.
+- The radio layer uses a single RX ring buffer of type [buffer_rx_t](lib/include/dectnrp/radio/buffer_rx.hpp) to distribute IQ samples to all workers.
 For TX, it uses multiple independent [buffer_tx_t](lib/include/dectnrp/radio/buffer_tx.hpp) instances from a [buffer_tx_pool_t](lib/include/dectnrp/radio/buffer_tx_pool.hpp).
 The number of buffers is defined in `radio.json`, and their size by the radio device class and the oversampling in `phy.json`.
-2. The PHY has workers for synchronization ([worker_sync_t](lib/include/dectnrp/phy/pool/worker_sync.hpp)) and workers for packet encoding/decoding and modulation/demodulation ([worker_tx_rx_t](lib/include/dectnrp/phy/pool/worker_tx_rx.hpp)).
+- The PHY has workers for synchronization ([worker_sync_t](lib/include/dectnrp/phy/pool/worker_sync.hpp)) and workers for packet encoding/decoding and modulation/demodulation ([worker_tx_rx_t](lib/include/dectnrp/phy/pool/worker_tx_rx.hpp)).
 The number of workers, their CPU affinity and priority are set in `phy.json`.
 Both worker types communicate through a MPMC [job_queue_t](lib/include/dectnrp/phy/pool/job_queue.hpp).
-3. When synchronization detects a DECT NR+ packet, it creates a job with a [sync_report_t](lib/include/dectnrp/phy/rx/sync/sync_report.hpp), which is then processed by instances of [worker_tx_rx_t](lib/include/dectnrp/phy/pool/worker_tx_rx.hpp).
+- When synchronization detects a DECT NR+ packet, it creates a job with a [sync_report_t](lib/include/dectnrp/phy/rx/sync/sync_report.hpp), which is then processed by instances of [worker_tx_rx_t](lib/include/dectnrp/phy/pool/worker_tx_rx.hpp).
 During packet processing, these workers call the firmware through the virtual work_*() functions mentioned in [Core Idea](#core-idea).
 Access to the firmware is thread-safe as each worker has to acquire a [token_t](lib/include/dectnrp/phy/pool/token.hpp).
 All jobs are processed in the same order as they are inserted into the queue.
-4. Synchronization also creates regular jobs with a [time_report_t](lib/include/dectnrp/phy/rx/sync/time_report.hpp).
+- Synchronization also creates regular jobs with a [time_report_t](lib/include/dectnrp/phy/rx/sync/time_report.hpp).
 Each of these jobs contains a time update for the firmware, and the starting time of the last known packet.
 The rate of regular jobs depends on how processing of [buffer_rx_t](lib/include/dectnrp/radio/buffer_rx.hpp) is split up between instances of [worker_sync_t](lib/include/dectnrp/phy/pool/worker_sync.hpp) in `phy.json`.
 A typical rate is one job for each 2 slots, equivalent to 1200 jobs per second.
-5. The firmware of the SDR is not executed in an independent thread.
+- The firmware of the SDR is not executed in an independent thread.
 Instead, the firmware is equivalent to a thread-safe state machine whose state changes are triggered by calls of the work_*() functions.
 The type of firmware executed is defined in `upper.json`.
-6. Each firmware starts and controls its own application layer interface ([app_t](lib/include/dectnrp/application/app.hpp)).
+- Each firmware starts and controls its own application layer interface ([app_t](lib/include/dectnrp/application/app.hpp)).
 To allow immediate action for new application layer data, [app_t](lib/include/dectnrp/application/app.hpp) is given access to [job_queue_t](lib/include/dectnrp/phy/pool/job_queue.hpp).
-The job type created by [app_t](lib/include/dectnrp/application/app.hpp) contains an [upper_report_t](lib/include/dectnrp/upper/upper_report.hpp) with the number and size of data items available on the application layer.
+The job type created by [app_t](lib/include/dectnrp/application/app.hpp) contains an [upper_report_t](lib/include/dectnrp/upper/upper_report.hpp) with the number and size of datagrams available on the application layer.
-7. The application layer interface is either a [set of UDP ports](lib/include/dectnrp/application/socket/) or a [virtual NIC](lib/include/dectnrp/application/vnic/).
+- The application layer interface is either a [set of UDP ports](lib/include/dectnrp/application/socket/) or a [virtual NIC](lib/include/dectnrp/application/vnic/).

 ## AGC